johankraft/DevAlertDemoSTM32L475/README.md

 # Percepio DevAlert on the STM32L4 IoT Discovery Kit

 This project demonstrates [Percepio DevAlert v2.0](https://percepio.com/devalert) on the STM32L4 IoT Discovery kit using STM32CubeIDE.
+More information is found in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).

+Learn more about the STM32L4 IoT Discovery kit at https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html.

 ## Loading the demo project